mtumilowicz/aop-limitation/README.md

     * **Note that** using the most specific advice type provides a simpler programming model with less potential for errors.
-    For example, you do not need to invoke the `proceed()` method on the `JoinPoint` used for around advice, and hence cannot fail to invoke it.
+    For example, you do not need to invoke the `proceed()` method on the `JoinPoint` used for Around advice, and hence cannot fail to invoke it.

 * **Proxy** - an object created in order to implement the aspect contracts.
 In `Spring AOP` we have two types of proxies: